 A White paper prepared by Dr. Trent Kaufman and colleagues from the Cicero Group suggests that the most potent form of employee engagement is ongoing recognition.
 When asked which benefit would most improve their relationship with their direct manager, employees responded:

-When ongoing recognition is coupled to the power of social media a formidable recognition tool – social recognition, is forged.
+When ongoing recognition is coupled with the power of social media a formidable recognition tool is forged.
+It’s called social recognition.
 This can be used by an organisation to engage employees, utilising the familiar infrastructure of social media.
 This is especially effective when engaging with Gen Y in the workplace.

 A changing workforce